fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 W. Edwards Deming

-Data and data analysis are becoming more and more important for us all as citizens in the modern nation state, the moden work place, and as consumers of increasingly complex information.
+Data and data analysis are becoming more and more important for us as citizens in the modern nation state, the modern work place, and as consumers of increasingly complex information.
 At the same time, the understanding of statistical fundamentals is as pertinent as ever to read any political science research.
 This class serves two main